 The NEF may map the ASP ID into DNN and S-NSSAI to be used in step 2.

-NOTE 2: The Application ID provided by the AF and the Application ID that is provided to NWDAF can be different, and then a mapping will be performed in the PCF.
+NOTE 2: The Application ID provided by the AF and the Application ID provided to NWDAF can be different, and then a mapping will be performed in the PCF.

 2. Based on an AF request, the NEF may translate the information provided by the AF (e.g. Network Area Information, etc.) based on the local policy and invokes the Npcf_PDTQPolicyControl_Create (ASP Identifier, Number of UEs, list of Desired time windows, QoS Reference or individual QoS parameters, Alternative Service Requirements (optional), Network Area Information, Request for notification, Application Identifier) with the H-PCF to authorize the creation of the policy regarding the PDTQ.
-If the PCF was provided with Request for notification, then PCF will send PDTQ warning notification to the AF as specified in clause 4.16.15.2.2 to notify the AF when the network performance or DN Performance in the area of interest reaches the Reporting Threshold set by the PCF based on operator configuration as described in clause 6.1.2.7 of TS 23.503 [20].
+If the PCF was provided with Request for notification, then PCF will send PDTQ warning notification to the AF as specified in clause 4.16.15.2.2 to notify the AF when the network performance or DN Performance in the area of interest reaches the Reporting Threshold set by the PCF based on operator configuration or the PCF determines to update the previously selected PDTQ policy based on the on the latest periodically reported analytics information as described in clause 6.1.2.7 of TS 23.503 [20].

 The PCF may be configured to map the ASP identifier to a target DNN and S-NSSAI if the NEF did not provide the DNN, S-NSSAI to the PCF.